 This homemade crockpot spaghetti sauce is so easy to make and can be made with ground beef, sausage or turkey!
+I used my recipe from my grandma and made it slow cooker friendly.
 I also give instructions for freezing and cooking on the stove top.

 I love anything cooked in my Instant Pot or a crock pot slow cooker.
 I love the appeal of having my families dinner made up in a snap or while I am working all day!
 This Crockpot Spaghetti Sauce is my favorite slow cooker recipe because it has so much flavor.

 I love the Rao’s Marinara sauce that you can find in most grocery stores…but man is it expensive!
 I love that it is delicious and it is the lowest in carbs I have ever seen.